seattle-javascript-401d25/10-stacks-queues/README.md

 ####  Documentation
 List out the methods for your Queue and Stack class and explain what they do by using your favorite analogy for each.
-List the Big Oh time and space complexity for each method, making considerations for the actual Big Oh complexity your Linked List implementation might have under the hood.
+List the Big Oh time and space complexity for each method, making considerations for the actual Big Oh complexity they might have under the hood when utilizing Linked List or Array methods.